standing-o/Pattern_Formation/README.md

 # Pattern Formation
-- Explorations of pattern formation in partial differential equations
+- Explorations of pattern formation in fractional partial differential equations
 - May.
 2, 2021 ~ Present

 ----------